nuxt/nuxt/docs/content/3.api/1.composables/use-route.md

+---
+title: "useRoute"
+description: The useRoute composable returns the current route.
+---

 # `useRoute`

 The `useRoute` composable returns the current route and must be called in a `setup` function, plugin, or route middleware.